-Jackson Institute course offerings are always viewable under “Global Affairs” at Yale’s Online Course Information site.
+Jackson course offerings are always viewable under “Global Affairs” at Yale’s Online Course Information site.

-Jackson Institute courses are taught by faculty throughout Yale’s academic departments, our Senior Fellows, and some visiting faculty.
+Jackson courses are taught by faculty throughout Yale’s academic departments, our Senior Fellows, and some visiting faculty.
 The most up-to-date list of our courses can be found at Yale’s Online Course Information site.
-All graduate and undergraduate courses at the Jackson Institute are listed as Global Affairs (GLBL).
+All graduate and undergraduate courses at the Jackson School are listed as Global Affairs (GLBL).

 13 Courses and Language Proficiency